SitaGomes/SitaGomes/README.md

 - 🔭 I’m currently looking for my first developer job.
 - 🌱 I have experience with Typescript, Javascript and ReactJS.
-- ⚡ Fun fact: I speak English, Portuguese, French and a little Japonese.
+- ⚡ Fun fact: I speak English, Portuguese, French and a bit of Japonese.

 <div align=center>